news

 2. Powder Coating

 Powder coating (also known as electrostatic powder spraying) is a popular surface treatment method.
-It uses electrostatic technology to apply a uniform powder coating to the metal surface, which is then heated and cured.
-Compared to traditional spraying, powder coating provides superior corrosion resistance and creates a smoother, more durable surface.
-The coating has strong adhesion and can effectively resist ultraviolet light, moisture, and chemicals.
+Using electrostatic technology, powder coating is evenly applied to the metal surface and then cured by heating.
+Compared to traditional painting, powder coating offers better corrosion resistance and a smoother, more durable finish.
+It has strong adhesion and effectively resists UV rays, humidity, and chemicals.

 Advantages: